 Bad weather or winter trips?
 Not at all recommended, there are a few days oscillating around the 1500 m mark, walking on ridges, fully exposed to wind and the elements, and it can do the full-on howl up there.

-Better mention the extraordinary river scenery: the Pelorus is as pristine river you might come across, swing bridges for major crossings, except for a couple of tributaries; Hacket Creek gets the feet wet; Wairoa River, gorgeous with those gorges, eight crossings required, sidling on steep slopes with big, ie, 20 m, drop-offs a major component; then the bigger and potentially gnarlier Motueka River; those valleys and water views are as good is you get round here.
+Better mention the extraordinary river scenery: the Pelorus is as pristine river you might come across, with swing bridges for major crossings, except for a couple of tributaries; Hacket Creek gets the feet wet; Wairoa River, gorgeous with those gorges, eight crossings required, sidling on steep slopes with big, ie, 20 m, drop-offs a major component; then the bigger and potentially gnarlier Motueka River; those valleys and water views are as good is you get round here.

-And the vegetation: plenty of mature red beech forest with, often, an understorey of crown fem; the miniature mountain beech, real Hobbitland up near the bushline; the open snowgrass and tussock above the tops; those crazy raoulia, vegetable sheep, in the most inhospitable terrain; and then the complete different shrubbery of the Red Hills, scrubby manuka and dracophyllum, you sure don’t lack botanical variety.
+And the vegetation: plenty of mature red beech forest with, often, an understorey of crown fem; the miniature mountain beech, real Hobbitland up near the bushline; the open snowgrass and tussock above the tops; that crazy raoulia, vegetable sheep, in the most inhospitable terrain; and then the complete different shrubbery of the Red Hills, scrubby manuka and dracophyllum, you sure don’t lack botanical variety.

-Yeah, for experienced and well equipped trampers the Alpine Route is really quite the memorable Little Adventure.
+Yeah, for experienced and well-equipped trampers the Alpine Route is really quite the memorable Little Adventure.

 where | Alpine Route, Mt Richmond Forest Park

 Nelson to St Arnaud via the Pelorus River and along the ridges of the Richmond Range and around the Red Hills.

 distance | Alpine Route, Mt Richmond Forest Park

 120 km Brook Street, Nelson to St Arnaud, there’s almost 7000 m ascent involved